Watchers Council – Coven Room – Moments Later

 “And an arrest record?”
 Willow asked.
 “Where’s that?”

-Detective Augustine looked apprehensive.
-"Any arrest record we might have had seems to have magically disappeared."
+Detective Augustine appeared apprehensive.
+“Any arrest record we might have had seems to have magically disappeared.”

-"So you have no written evidence of a conviction of Ms. Lehane but some hearsay from a few people that claim she was placed in a correctional facility?
-Is that right?"
+“So you have no written evidence of a conviction of Ms. Lehane, only some jailhouse snitches that claim she was placed in a correctional facility?
+Is that right?”

-"We need to follow up on this, ma’am," Williams added.
+“We need to follow up on this, ma’am,” Williams said flatly.